Faymonville Group

 Faymonville Group is a trailer and heavy transport equipment manufacturer operating worldwide.
-Started back in the 1960s in Rocherath, Belgium as a blacksmith shop later started to manufacture and sell agriculture machines and tractor cabins in 1962 opened a new production unit to fulfill the demand of forestry vehicles.
+Started back in the 1960s in Rocherath, Belgium as a blacksmith shop, Faymonville Group later started to manufacture and sell agriculture machines and tractor cabins.
+In 1962, they opened a new production unit to fulfill the demand of forestry vehicles.
 In the late 1960s, the company manufactured its first semi-trailer.
-Today it manufactures every type of trailer for different transportation needs, ranging from flatbeds to SPMTs.
-With 4 production facilities spread around Europe in Luxembourg, Belgium, Poland and Italy while having its headquarters in Luxembourg.
+Today, it manufactures every type of trailer for different transportation needs, ranging from flatbeds to SPMTs.
+It has four production facilities spread around Europe: Luxembourg, Belgium, Poland and Italy, while having its headquarters in Luxembourg.

-With time, the group has acquired and created brands to cater different transport requirements.
-Faymonville group developed Max trailer brand in 2012 to cater basic transportation needs.
-In 2017 Faymonville group acquired Cometto which is a leading player in SPMT and industry transporter manufacturing.
-With Faymonville as primary brand.
+The group has acquired and created brands to cater different transport requirements.
+Faymonville group developed Max trailer brand in 2012 to cater to basic transportation needs.
+In 2017, Faymonville group acquired Cometto, which is a leading player in SPMT and industry transporter manufacturing, with Faymonville as the primary brand.